go-gitea/gitea/docs/content/doc/usage/command-line.en-us.md

 ### convert

-(DEPRECATED: moved to doctor convert in 1.19) Converts an existing MySQL database from utf8 to utf8mb4.
+(DEPRECATED: from 1.19 use `gitea doctor convert` instead.)
+Converts an existing MySQL database from utf8 to utf8mb4.

 ### doctor